 Instructions

-- Add the flour, a little at a time, until the crepe batter is uniform and there aren't any lumps.
+- Add the flour gradually until the crepe batter is uniform and there aren't any lumps.

-- Add a very small amount of batter to the hot pan (starting with just two tablespoons).
-Spread it out to completely cover the pan.
+- Add 2 tablespoons of batter to the hot pan and spread it out to completely cover the pan.
+Cook for 30 seconds, then flip and brown the other side.

 Nutrition